Satyesh7/Data-Science-Intern-Assignment-Zeotap-Satyesh-Das/README.md

 To run the notebook:

-1. Open Divyanshu_clustering.ipynb in Jupyter Notebook.
+1. Open Satyesh_Das_clustering.ipynb in Jupyter Notebook.
 2. Execute the cells sequentially.